WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * SSI selection day reviewer
+  * KW: Big day!!
+Glad it was fun!
 * Mentoring chats with GA and ME
+  * KW: Thank you 🙏

 #### Who helped you this week?

 * AP - helping setting up the clean Github repo for data paper.
+  * KW: Great stuff!
+Super exciting.

 #### What did you achieve?

 * Setting up the clean Github repo for data paper.
 * Organising meetings and other community manager stuff.
 * Finishing off some bits from bookdash.
 * Started planning academic authorship paper - link [here](https://docs.google.com/document/d/1QVkItbEvg4sEgl-PpEH2UOYTiz4cFuQqfmd8B72bMes/edit?usp=sharing)
+  * KW: Really keen to brainstorm in the new year - thank you for leading on this!
 * Sensitive data - been linking up with other Elixir UK fellows to plan our work around sensitive data - we will be making short videos - RDM bites - that will then be turned into online and in person courses.
+  * KW: Fantastic!!
+Such an important topic!
+  * And yes to the lunch and learn idea!

 #### What did you struggle with?

 * Another sick kiddie :cry: - major juggling going on at the moment.
+  * KW: Poor kiddooooo.
+Rubbish 😭

 #### What would you like to work on next week?